dgrafe/pci-mock/README.md

 ## Simulating the PCI-Bus communication

 The data exchanged over the PCI bus is actually pretty simple.
 It's just a data stream of reports and commands according to defined data model.
 There is an ICD fro that.
-So the idea is basically that we are simulating this communication by replacing the PCI devices with mocks in our test environment.
+So we basically want to simulate this communication by replacing the PCI devices with mocks in our test environment.
+The software stack will hopefully not even notice the simulation if we can emulate the PCI bus communication at the kernel interfaces to the bus.

 ### Mocking the FPGA register map